mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 }
 ```

-And our system is much less “legacy” compared to when we found it.
+And our system is much less "legacy" compared to when we found it.

 ![notes](https://cdn.hashnode.com/res/hashnode/image/upload/v1599601047677/uHl2buUNa.jpeg)